REFER A PATIENT - Please click here for details.

 We do not operate on two whole legs at once because unlike cosmetic or plastic surgery to contour the body fat, the lipoedema surgical protocol is based on the German protocol to remove all the fat so it does not return.

-As a lymph sparing technique is used to take all the fat out of the legs, all the way down to the ankles, 6 to 8 litres of anaesthetic fluid used up with local anaesthetic and adrenaline in the mixture for one stage of surgery.
+As a lymph-sparing technique is used to take all the fat out of the legs, all the way down to the ankles, 6 to 8 litres of anaesthetic fluid used up with local anaesthetic and adrenaline in the mixture for one stage of surgery.
 It is important to not overdose the patient with cardiac or neurotoxicity.
 This is the reason why the canisters have fat floating on bloodstain fluid as opposed to canisters in cosmetic settings that are entirely fat where high-frequency ultrasound is used to break up the fat and then suck it out.
 This technique is the reason why patients have post-op photos that show a return to a normal appearance of the lower legs, with fat removed all the way down to the ankles revealing ankles shins calves and knees.

 You can read more about our Lipoedema Management Pathway here